Test Observability on MochaJS

-- You have an account with BrowserStack (even free trial works) and cen get the username and access key from Settings.
+- You have an account with BrowserStack (even a free trial works) and can get the Username and Access Key from your account profile.

-- You have a mocha test suite (its okay even if you do not run your tests on BrowserStack infrastructure)
+- You have a Mocha JS test suite (it is okay even if you do not run your tests on BrowserStack infrastructure).

 Integrate with Test Observability